-The Company was founded by John Spier Heron, James Gresham and Thomas Craven in 1869.
+The Company was founded by John Spier Heron, James Gresham and Thomas Craven in 1869 and initially trade as Gresham & Co. it later became Heron, Grsham & Craven.

 As well as sewing machines the company manufactured a Patent woven wire mattress, Improved Giffard's Injectors for steam boilers, vacuum brake and other equipment for trains.